Table of Contents

+So, there you have it – all about people celebrating the festival of colors around the world.
 Holi is another great way to bond, make new friends and mask your stress for spring semester exams.
 So pull out that white t-shirt, grab those vivid colors, dance to the funky Bollywood beats, and enjoy this festival.

 Want to experience Holi at your dream University? iSchoolConnect is here to help you.
 We are an online platform helping students apply to their dream university.